tuzzmaniandevil/SwipeHQ-Wrapper/README.md

 # SwipeHQ-Wrapper
-s lightweight Java wrapper for the SwipeHQ API
+a lightweight Java wrapper for the SwipeHQ API